hydrogeohc/ClinicaMind/README.md

-# ClinicaMind - Exploring Hybrid UX for Conversational AI
+# ClinicaMind - Conversational AI for Healthcare

 A comprehensive medical clinic management platform combining AI-powered conversation analysis with a modern web interface for clinical workflows.